mozilla/bugbug/README.md

 - `bugbug/nlp` contains utility functions for NLP;
 - `bugbug/labels.py` contains utility functions for handling labels;
 - `bugbug/bug_snapshot.py` contains a module to play back the history of a bug.

+## Using bugbug for non-Mozilla project

+Bugbug is focussing on Mozilla use-cases for Firefox and Bugzila.
+However, we will be happy to accept pul request adding support for other projects or bug tracker.